alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 You can build **static frontends**, which means either static websites as we mentioned, or Dapps or front-end apps that don’t require a back-end infrastructure and leverage instead APIs from the FE to implement services/features!

-### How Does Fleek Achieve Frontend Hosting on the IC?
+### How Does Fleek Achieve Frontend Hosting on the ICP?

 The process in the background is straightforward.
 When you connect your repository to Fleek, and make a deployment, Fleek uses the **Dfinity SDK** [(view documentation)](https://sdk.dfinity.org/docs/index.html) to create a front-end Canister on mainnet, and build and deploy your website’s code to it.
 Right now, we do front-end canisters only (thus, static sites), but in the future we will allow for back-end as well.

 ![](https://fleek-team-bucket.storage.fleek.co/Blog Inline/flow.png)

 Then, the continuous deployment process begins!
-With your canister up and running, upon any pushed changes to your linked repository’s branch, Fleek will use the Dfinity SDK again to make Canister calls and update your website’s content **reflecting changes immediately.** This means you get all the usual perks, but with your site on IC:
+With your canister up and running, upon any pushed changes to your linked repository’s branch, Fleek will use the Dfinity SDK again to make Canister calls and update your website’s content **reflecting changes immediately.** This means you get all the usual perks, but with your site on ICP:

 * No content update delays
 * No risk of conflicts